elec327/elec327.github.io/lab5/index.md

   - We will run DRC on the individual PCB layout files, and should not find errors.
   - We will look for your initials to be on either the top or bottom copper layers.
   - We will measure the board area.
 If it is less than 2.75 square inches, you will receive full credit.
+  - We will give bonus points for tileable PCBs that have less than this minimum area.

 </div>